The history of Iceland's midwinter celebrations

 Read about the history of the old winter months Þorri and Góa and their relation to Men's Day and Women's Day.

-To learn more, check out the menu during Þorrablót feasts.
+To learn more, check out our post on the traditional foods enjoyed during Þorrablót feasts.

 The old winter calendar